-Bachtrack is the world’s largest classical music, opera and dance reviews site, established by Alison and David Karlin in London, UK.
-Bachtrack allows users to search for upcoming performances worldwide and read reviews from reviewers around the world.
+Bachtrack is the world’s largest classical music, opera and dance reviews site, based in London, UK.
+The site allows users to search for upcoming performances worldwide and read reviews from reviewers around the world.

-In 2013 Bachtrack decided to increase their focus on dance and ballet.
-As a result I was recruited as the first Dance Editor, charged with managing the dance pages and enlarging the team of dance reviewers worldwide, while editing and writing reviews myself.
+In 2013 Bachtrack decided to increase their focus on dance and ballet, and I was hired as the first Dance Editor/Manager, charged with enlarging the team of dance reviewers worldwide, while editing and writing reviews myself.

-I continued to review for Bachtrack after moving to Beijing, and have written over 40 dance reviews to date.
+I continued to review for Bachtrack after moving to Beijing in 2014, and have written over 40 dance reviews to date.

 Here’s a recent article surveying Beijing’s vibrant arts scene: